drivechain-project/drivechain.info/peer-review/index.md

 ---

 This page is under construction.
-When complete, it will contain things like "Endorsements", "ACK" (acknowledgements as 'acceptable'), or "Objections".
+When complete, it will contain things like "Endorsements", "ACK" (acknowledgments as 'acceptable'), or "Objections".

 It will also contain links to relevant discussion on [bitcoin-dev] and [bitcoin-discuss].
 It may also link to media or social media, if appropriate.